 - Gotoh bridge plate, nickel plated brass.
 Cutaway sides for comfort, and cutaway rear for possible use with a Bigsby tailpiece.
 Japan

 - Fender “Vintage ‘58” bridge saddles.
-Solid and smooth unthreaded steel.
+Solid and smooth unthreaded and unplated steel.
 No intonation compensation, but my not so secret Tele adjustment seems to work: keep messing with the string length until chords sound okay, and you’re done.
 Most of the Telecasters I borrowed when I started doing country bar gigs had these same style smooth steel barrel saddles.
 To my ears, better tone and sustain than either brass or the thinner threaded steel types, and amazing they're still made today.
 USA

 - Fender vintage-type rear body string ferrules, nickel plated steel.
 USA